dheero/OBF.github.io/wiki/SourceCode.md

 this command:

 ` svn list `[`svn://code.open-bio.org/biojava`](svn://code.open-bio.org/biojava)

-The server will echo back the contents of the BioJava SVN repository.

 The following example shows how to obtain the latest Bioperl codebase snapshot using anonymous SVN, it will check out the latest copy of